Anton Donchev: Personal life and death

+Writing career

 His first independent novel, Samuel's Testimony, was published in 1961.
 His second book, Time of Parting, which dealt with Islamization in the Bulgarian region of Rhodopes in the 17th century.
 Written over a period of 41 days in 1964, the novel made the writer famous.
 The novel was translated and published abroad.
 He received a nomination from the Jane and Irving Stone Foundation for Best Historical Novel.
 The novel was adapted (the movie Time of Violence is divided into two parts with the subtitles "The Threat" and "The Violence") in 1987 by the director Lyudmil Staykov.
 In June 2015, Time of Violence was chosen as the most beloved film of Bulgarian viewers in "Laced Shoes of Bulgarian Cinema", a large-scale consultation with the audience of Bulgarian National Television.